REAL STORIES FROM ESUUBI MEDICAL OUTREACH

 Limited continuity of care

-Esuubi Medical Outreach is seeking strategic partnerships with physicians, healthcare institutions, philanthropic foundations, and compassionate individuals willing to invest in sustainable rural healthcare infrastructure while also helping sustain ongoing rural medical outreaches.
+Esuubi Medical Outreach is seeking strategic partnerships with physicians, healthcare institutions, philanthropic foundations, and compassionate individuals willing to help sustain ongoing rural medical outreaches.
+These outreaches currently depend heavily on the generosity and continued partnership of both local and international donors, and they remain the frontline way we bring care to underserved mothers, children, and families.

 International Recognition